Join us for Soirée Cedille on September 28

 As Cedille approaches the semifinal and final rounds of its Emerging Artist Competition on May 17 and 18, 2025, we’re taking this opportunity to introduce you to the very talented artists participating in this year’s event!

 A product of Chicago’s vibrant music scene, Oliver’s musical foundation was laid during his time in the Chicago Youth Symphony Orchestra (CYSO), People’s Music School, and Chicago Musical Pathways Initiative (CMPI).
 At CYSO, he immersed himself in the main orchestra and many supplementary programs, including Chamber Music, the Ambassadors Program, the Chamber Orchestra, and the Social Media Team.
-With CYSO, he went on a memorable tour of the Baltics, where he played in Stockholm, Helsinki, Tallinn, and St. Petersburg.
+With CYSO, he went on a memorable tour of the Baltics, where he played in Stockholm, Helsinki, Tallinn, and St. Petersburg and was a member of the ensemble for the Cedille Records album Winged Creatures, featuring CYSO alumni Anthony and Demarre McGill as soloists.

 In summer 2019, Oliver was selected as a member of Carnegie Hall’s prestigious National Youth Orchestra of the USA (NYOUSA).
 Oliver has received accolades such as the First Prize in the 2022 Midwest Double Reed Society Competition and Outstanding Instrumentalist in the 2024 Sphinx Orchestral Partners Audition Competition.